Buying A House In Nevada w/ Social Distancing Changes

 New Construction Homes

-With a brand new home, online shopping can be hard.
+With a brand new home, shopping strictly online can be hard.
 Are you able to read floorplans and visualize the home?
 Some people have a hard time visualizing a reversed floorplan when the orientation is flipped.
-The biggest problems we’ve seen are with the viewing of lots.
+The biggest problems we’ve seen are with choosing lots to build on.
+We video as well as we can and will get you a map so you can drive by and view each available lot before going into contract.

 Typically after viewing a model home you like, we drive by and walk available lots.
 It’s difficult to have someone do this for you as there may be unknown factors but we try.
 Some lots have abnormal shapes and you probably want to see what the neighboring homes look like.
-One-story or two, views, busy street or not, where’s the park, those kinds of things.
-This is where driving is a good idea.
+One-story or two, views, busy street or not, where the park is, those kinds of things.
+This is where driving by is a good idea.

-If you choose new construction, can visualize a floor plan, like what you see on the video, and know what you want for upgrades, buying a home that needs to be built is considerably easier.
-Meeting your Realtor at the model with a camera and masks on is the new normal.
-We suggest early in the day for any tract visit.
+If you choose new construction, can visualize a floor plan, and like what you see on the video, we talk about upgrades.
+Buying a home that needs to be built is considerably easier but build times are taking twice as long – often over 8 months.
+Meeting your Realtor at a model home with a camera, wearing a mask is the new normal.
+We suggest early in the day for visiting models.
 Because I monitor construction for you, you can make your upgrade choices by video chat and sign papers virtually and online.

 Inspections During Social Distancing